mweagle/Sparta/content/docs/discovery.md

 The ability to provision [dynamic infrastructure](/docs/dynamic_infrastructure) (see also the [SES Event Source Example](/docs/eventsources/ses/#dynamic-resources:d680e8a854a7cbad6d490c445cba2eba)) as part of a Sparta application creates a need to discover those resources at lambda execution time.

 Sparta exposes this functionality via [sparta.Discover](https://godoc.org/github.com/mweagle/Sparta#Discover).
-This function returns information about the current stack (eg, name, region, ID) as well as metadata about the immediate dependencies of the calling **Go** lambda function.
+This function returns information about the current stack (eg, name, region, ID) as well as metadata about the immediate dependencies of the calling **go** lambda function.

 The following sections walk through provisioning a S3 bucket, declaring an explicit dependency on that resource, and then discovering the resource at lambda execution time.
 It is extracted from `appendDynamicS3BucketLambda` in the  [SpartaApplication](https://github.com/mweagle/SpartaApplication/blob/master/application.go) source.